cashfree/cashfree-elementjs/README.md

 # Documentation

-Drop is our pre-built UI solution for accepting payments.
-Drop works by displaying payment components we call as drops at any place you want in your page.
-It can either display all the payment components at one place or different places depending on your need.
+Element is our SDK solution for accepting payments when merchants want to display their own UI.
+Element works by binding itself to your UI elements.
+It can then process payments by using the values from those elements and initiating payment processing.
 Read more on:
 [https://docs.cashfree.com/docs/element-js]

 ## Basic Implementation: